bunzela/AIzymes/README.md

 @Abbie:

-  Can you please upload your version of AIzymetools into the folder src.
+  Can you please upload your version of AIzyme_Functions into the folder src.

   Also, please upload your current design script into the folder design.